13588112254/littlefs/DESIGN.md

 the free blocks on the disk.
 The block allocator operates much like a garbage collector in a scripting language, scanning for unused blocks on demand.

-While this sounds like it may be complicated, this decision actually simplifies the overall design of littlefs.
-Unlike scripting languages, the data structures and their elements in littlefs are controlled and limited.
-And block deallocation, which occurs almost as often as block allocation, is simply a noop.
-This "drop it on the floor" strategy greatly simplifies the implementation of littlefs, especially when handling high-risk error conditions.
+While this approach may sound complicated, the decision to not maintain a free list greatly simplifies the overall design of littlefs.
+Unlike scripting languages, there are only a handful of data structures we need to traverse.
+And block deallocation, which occurs nearly as often as block allocation, is simply a noop.
+This "drop it on the floor" strategy greatly reduces the complexity of managing on disk data structures, especially when handling high-risk error conditions.

 --- <!-- need this? -->

 Our block allocator needs to find free blocks efficiently.
-You could iterate through every block on storage and check each one against our filesystem tree, however the runtime would be abhorrent.
+You could traverse through every block on storage and check each one against our filesystem tree, however the runtime would be abhorrent.
 We need to somehow collect multiple blocks each traversal.

-Looking at existing designs, some PC filesystems that use a similar "drop it on the floor" strategy actually store a bitmap of the entire store in RAM.
+Looking at existing designs, some PC filesystems that use a similar "drop it on the floor" strategy actually store a bitmap of the entire storage in RAM.
 This works well because bitmaps are surprisingly compact.
-We can't use the same strategy here, as it violates our constant RAM requirement, but it hints at a workable solution.
+We can't use the same strategy here, as it violates our constant RAM requirement, but we may be able to modify the idea into a workable solution.

-The block allocator in littlefs is a compromise between these two approaches.
-It doesn't keep track of a bitmap the size of storage, but it does keep track of a small, fixed-size bitmap called the lookahead buffer.
-During block allocation, blocks are taken from this lookahead buffer until it's empty, after which the filesystem is scanned for more free blocks.
-Every scan the lookahead buffer considers an increasing offset, circling storage as blocks are allocated.
+The block allocator in littlefs is a compromise between a disk-sized bitmap and a brute force traversal.
+Instead of a bitmap the size of storage, we keep track of a small, fixed-size bitmap called the lookahead buffer.
+During block allocation, we take blocks from the lookahead buffer.
+If the lookahead buffer is empty, we scan the filesystem for more free blocks, populating our lookahead buffer.
+Each scan we use an increasing offset, circling the storage as blocks are allocated.

-Here's what it might look like to allocate 4 blocks on a decently busy filesystem with a 32bit lookahead and a total of
-128 blocks (512Kbytes of storage if blocks are 4Kbyte):
+Here's what it might look like to allocate 4 blocks on a decently busy filesystem with a 32bit lookahead and a total of 128 blocks (512Kbytes of storage if blocks are 4Kbyte):
 ```
 boot...         lookahead:
                 fs blocks: fffff9fffffffffeffffffffffff0000